Administrative Review in Tasmania

 Magistrates Court of Tasmania

-The Magistrates Court has a number of powers in relation to administrative law.
-For example, the Court can:
+The Magistrates Court has a number of powers in relation to administrative law include the power to:

-- Review decisions under legislation.
+- review decisions under legislation

-- Make declarations in relation to an entitlement to reasons or that a decision be made within a reasonable time.
+- make declarations in relation to an entitlement to reasons or that a decision be made within a reasonable time.

-- Make orders to provide reasons timely or more adequately and;
+- make orders to provide reasons timely or more adequately and;

-- Procedural orders.
+- procedural orders.

 Tasmanian Ombudsman Service

 A person who is unhappy with the actions of a government department or agency in Tasmania can also complain to the Tasmanian Ombudsman.

 While the Ombudsman does not have the power to change a decision, it can investigate complaints and make recommendations which are publicly released.
 This can be very influential in getting a decision changed or policies altered.